Xubuntu: Xubuntu 25.10

+Xubuntu 25.10 is an interim release that was released on October 9, 2025.
+It features Xfce 4.20 and is supported for nine months until July 2026.

 Table of releases

 Xubuntu versions are released twice a year, coinciding with Ubuntu releases.
 Xubuntu uses the same version numbers and code names as Ubuntu, using the year and month of the release as the version number.
 The first Xubuntu release, for example, was 6.06, indicating June 2006.

 Xubuntu releases are also given code names, using an adjective and an animal with the same first letter, e.g., "Dapper Drake" and "Intrepid Ibex".
 These are the same as the respective Ubuntu code names.
 Xubuntu code names are in alphabetical order, allowing a quick determination of which release is newer, although there were no releases with the letters "A" or "C".
 Commonly, Xubuntu releases are referred to by developers and users by only the adjective portion of the code name, for example Intrepid Ibex is often called just Intrepid.

 Long Term Support (LTS) releases are supported for three years, while standard releases are supported for nine months.
 Prior to 13.04 It had been 18 months.